 MATCHING FUNDS REQUIREMENT: The requested grant funds require a minimum of dollar to dollar cash or in-kind match ($1:$1) and must be firmly committed and documented in the application.
 Cash match may include collateral such as cash or loan proceeds from a tribal loan fund, a micro loan program, or a commercial lender.
 In kind match may include inventory, supplies, equipment, tools or vehicles that are part of the activity of the business.

 - APPLICATION QUALITY- Is the application complete, clear and logical, proofread for spelling, and/or mathematical errors?

 - APPLICANT BUSINESS EXPERIENCE- Does the applicant have experience in the business that is proposed in the application?
-Or does the applicant demonstrate in the application that they have the capacity to endure a business start-up and make sustainable business decisions?
+If the applicant doesn’t have experience, has the applicant demonstrated in the application that they have the capacity to endure a business start-up and make sustainable business decisions?

-- FINANCIAL PROJECTIONS- Are the financial projections understandable?
-Is the growth rate of the business representative of realistic market demand and business capacity?
+- FINANCIAL PROJECTIONS- Are the cash flow projections convincing and understandable?
 For established businesses, have the most current financials been provided and explained?

 - OPERATIONS- Are the operational aspects (partners, suppliers, production costs, key resources, and pricing structure) of the business identified in the application?

 - MARKETING PLAN- What are the products and services that the value proposition is built around?
 Who is the target market and customer segment?
 How do the target market and the value proposition match?